laurencmanis/constitutional-ai/README.md

 **Introduction**

-As Artificial Intelligence (AI) systems advance, leveraging their capabilities to supervise other AIs becomes imperative.
-"Constitutional AI" (CAI) is introduced as a methodology for developing AI assistants that inherently promote helpful behaviors and avoid harmful ones.
-CAI emphasizes self-improvement and minimizes the need for human-generated labels for identifying detrimental outputs, offering a viable solution for autonomous AI supervision.
+As artificial intelligence systems advance in capability, there is growing interest in leveraging their abilities to oversee other AI systems.
+This paper introduces 'Constitutional AI' (CAI) as a methodology for developing AI assistants that inherently avoid harmful behaviors, and promote helpful ones.
+CAI emphasizes self-improvement and minimizes reliance on human-generated labels for identifying detrimental outputs, presenting a viable solution to the challenge of autonomous AI supervision.

 <img width="1402" alt="Screenshot 2024-11-02 at 7 58 12 PM" src="https://github.com/user-attachments/assets/52422ef1-af51-4967-b7ff-41865017db65">